 The larger pro-European trends in American society also must not be overlooked.
-It is interesting that exactly under a US Administration that was so clearly, from the origins of its main exponents, orientated towards the Pacific, a policy has resulted that had the interests of Allied Europe particularly at heart; nobody has recently seen the need for a "Year of Europe", such as seemed required 15 years ago.
+It is interesting that exactly under a US Administration that was so clearly, from the origins of its main exponents, orientated towards the Pacific, a policy has resulted that had the interests of Allied Europe particularly at heart; nobody has recently seen the need for a "Y ear of Europe", such as seemed required 15 years ago.
 In a curious reverse process, the European and US life styles have also become more similar.
-If Europe submitted to "Americanisation" immediately after the war, US life styles are at present Europeanised to an unexpected extent.
+If Europe submitted to an unexpected extent.
 The fears attached to the advent of the famous successor generation have never materialised and even the demographic and ethnic changes in the US so far have not affected US perspectives.

-This is en encouraging basis for continued fruitful transatlantic relations and for future successful management of the transatlantic bargain; but even the most exuberant NATO representative cannot overlook some of the possible future challenges as well.
+This is an encouraging basis for continued fruitful transatlantic relations and for future successful management of the transatlantic bargain.